Darren Sharper

-Early years
+Early life

 Sharper has an older sister, Monica, and an older brother, Jamie.
 The Sharpers attended Hermitage High School in Henrico County, Virginia.
 Jamie played for the high school football team as a linebacker.
 Darren played for the varsity football and basketball teams.
 He was named to the honor roll, had perfect attendance in three of his four years, and was active in the foreign language club and student council.
 Hermitage honored Sharper with a display on their "Wall of Fame".
 Sharper graduated from Hermitage in 1993.

+Following the rape allegations being substantiated, Hermitage removed all Sharper memorabilia from its school grounds.

 College career

 Sharper attended the College of William and Mary, where he played for the William & Mary Tribe football team.
 In high school, Sharper primarily played quarterback.
 He wanted to be a quarterback at William & Mary, as well.
 The college coach, Jimmye Laycock, hinted to him that, as an alternative, Sharper might join the NFL (as a defensive back).
 During his college career, he earned All-America honors twice and was named first-team All-Yankee Conference selection three times.
 As a senior in 1996, he was the Yankee Conference Defensive Player of the Year after intercepting 10 passes for a season.
 He finished his college career with a school record 24 career interceptions and a I-AA record 468 career interception return yards.
 He also set the school record with 1,027 career punt return yards.